 Remember any product, cloud-based or otherwise, will not be perfect the first time around.
 Failure should not be feared.
 In the eyes of any project manager, failure is something that should be accepted as a natural component of any development process.
 Failing fast is also essential when enterprise-level business operations are being moved to the cloud.
 If you fail, you have the option to continuously improve the transformation effort of your business.

 Amazon has always advised its customers to engineer for failure and to expect that individual servers or services will fail from time to time.
 Migrating to the public cloud does not remove the requirement for data backups, failover partners, or disaster recovery to another region.
-Failures can happen, and AWS customers suffered a five hour disruption to Amazon’s S3 storage service in a US region on February 28th.
+Failures can happen.
+However, there is an intelligent concept behind that.